 Impossibly Tiny Kitchen?
 11 Ways to Make it Work!

 Do you feel like your kitchen is too tiny to cook in?
 Space is at a premium in my small 1,100 square foot home and I have a very tiny kitchen.
-I run a full time daycare and preschool and we still live in here.
+I run a full-time daycare and preschool and we still live in here.
+Check out these small kitchen solutions I am using to make my tiny kitchen work.
 I make several scratch meals a day in my kitchen.
 I have cranked out hundreds of cupcakes, raised $800 selling homemade bread, and even had a dinner making business for over a year in here.

 Why make everything yourself when Betty Crocker will do it for you?
 Especially if you have a tiny kitchen?
 Because it tastes much better than processed food and we avoid so many chemicals, additives, and unhealthy fats, sugars, and salt.
 My goal is to serve food as fresh and healthy as possible for the best nutrition and health of all of us.

 I love cooking for my kids and family.
 It makes me feel like I’m giving them a gift of love and health.
 My mother and grandmother always nurtured with food and I imagine them when I work in the kitchen.

 I know good health means a good life, and it’s uber important to me.
 I would love to have a more user-friendly kitchen, but I don’t, so I make the best of what I have.
 I have learned a few things along the way.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

 How to make the most of your small kitchen